Richardyangfan78/Dual-backbone-Graph-Fusion-Network/README.md

 standard deviation of the predicted band gap, gap type, stability class, and the direct-gap/stable/0.5–1.1 eV screening decision.

-### Checkpoint Evaluation Scope

-This is a checkpoint-evaluation and inference release.
-It distributes the five final integrated model states; it does not reproduce the original optimization trajectory from initialization.
-Each checkpoint contains both crystal encoders, the gated fusion module, the shared trunk, the prediction heads, and the band-gap normalization statistics.

-An exact material-ID audit of the supervised MACE initialization artifacts associated with the original training run identified 48 of the 1,768 downstream evaluation materials in that initialization manifest.
-The affected IDs are listed by fold in `02-data/dataset/initialization_overlap_ids.csv`.
-Consequently, the archived numbers reproduce the released checkpoints but should not be interpreted as strict unseen-material holdout estimates.

 ### Contact Information